 2. GAP YEAR PROGRAM

 Some people think of a gap year as just a year off and wonder why I would include it in a list about continuing education.

 Most of the high school graduates who take a gap year are engaging in experiential learning.
 Most gap year teens are participating in a program where they are doing some kind of service-learning project while also traveling, working, or figuring out what they want to major in.

 This brings them a whole new set of skills, experiences, and networking connections that they would not have gotten had they continued directly on to school.

 What happens after the gap year?

-90% of teens who opt for a gap year go to Univerity afterward with more insights.
-The ones that don't go on to university most go on to some other type of institution.
+90% of teens who opt for a gap year go to University afterward with more insights.
+Most of the ones that don't go to university will go on to some other type of institution.